BSc Biology

 Program Overview

-York University’s BSc Biology (3-Year) is a flexible, research-driven program that explores life from molecules to ecosystems.
+York University’s BSc Biology (4-Year) 120 Credits is a flexible, research-driven program that explores life from molecules to ecosystems.
 You’ll study genetics, cell biology, physiology, ecology, and evolution, with the freedom to tailor your courses to your interests or specialize in areas like molecular biology, genetics, or ecology.
 The program is ideal for students seeking a strong scientific foundation and hands-on experience for careers or further study in the life sciences.

 Curricular structure: